 However, we have no control over the brumation period or duration, and there is no guarantee that any of the steps above will work.
 Some individuals will go into a deep sleep regardless of what you do.
 If this happens, let them sleep.

 Is A Bearded Dragon Dead, Sick or Brumating?

-Common illnesses such as parasites present very similar symptoms as brumation.
+Common illnesses such as parasites present very similar symptoms to brumation.

-If you lizard is losing weight rapidly, and its muscle mass decreases noticeably, then it is more likely to be sickness and not brumation.
+If you lizard experiences weight loss rapidly, and its muscle mass decreases noticeably, then it is more likely to be sickness and not brumation.